mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 ### Announcements

-**Welcome to v5.2.1!** The MTGJSON team, our contributors, and the community have been working this latest update.
-Our focuses this release were on providing more properties, sunseting some old ones, and bug fixing.
+**Welcome to v5.2.1!** The MTGJSON team, our contributors, and the community have been working hard with this latest update with focuses on providing more properties, sunseting some old properties, and bug fixes.

-Recently, our GraphQL service hit a major milestone - Card prices!
-Become a patron today at our <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> and get access to our GraphQL service.
+Also, recently, our GraphQL service hit a major milestone - Card prices!
+Become a patron today at our <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> and get access to our [MTGGraphQL](/mtggraphql/) service.

+As always, if you have suggestions for improvements, bug reports, or would just like to help address existing issues, we are always looking for help.
+You can contribute to the project through the <a href="https://github.com/mtgjson/mtgjson" target="_blank">MTGJSON Repository</a> or the <a href="https://github.com/mtgjson/mtgjson-website" target="_blank">Documentation Repository</a>.
+If you would like to help in other ways please consider donating to the project via <a href="https://www.paypal.me/Zachhalpern" class="link-inline-image paypal" target="_blank" rel="noreferrer noopener">PayPal</a> (one-time donation) or via <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> (recurring donations).

 ### Card Model